Take advantage of MPAc program resources for student interviews

 After being admitted to the MPAc program, I was excited about the opportunities ahead.
 I quickly gained new skills from the career development team, which hosted a career boot camp.

 The boot camp provided our class with the tools necessary for success, including advice crafting resumes and cover letters to showcase our skills, extensive interview preparation and outside professionals who offered us valuable advice on recruitment topics.

 And, we had to ramp up fast.
 During orientation, even before the program even started, we met with representatives from the Big Four firms (PWC, Deloitte, EY and KPMG) and many regional firms across Northern California.
 Interviews continued through the Thanksgiving holiday.

 Clearly, as a class, we were well prepared.
-Five months ahead of graduation, 97% of our MPAc class who are U.S. eligible have received job offers at the Big Four and other top firms.
+Five months ahead of graduation, 97% of our MPAc class who were U.S. eligible received job offers at the Big Four and other top firms.

 To prepare for interviews, it’s important to conduct research on the firms.
 This gives you insight into their workplace, allows you to ask smart follow-up questions and usually leaves a good impression on your interviewers.
 Plus, it can set you apart from your competition.

 Interviewers want to know what attracted you to apply to their firm.
 For example, when browsing the firms’ website, read a few articles they’ve posted and share how this was helpful during the application process.
 This gives the impression that you are the type of person that enjoys staying current on a firm’s initiatives.
 It also shows that you are the type of person who seeks out information and can conduct proper research.

 Next, if it’s available, research your interviewer on LinkedIn to see if you have something in common with them.
 For example, I often could see if the senior manager or partner had my same alma mater—this creates a commonalty between you right off the bat.